kondyskrzysiek/Hangman-Game/README.md

 # Hangman-Game
-Hangman game in console version.
+Hangman game in GUI version
 Now works as a game for 2 people later there will be an option for one person game against the computer and where the computer guesses the word.